global-121/121-platform/README.md

 ## Releases

-See notable changes and the currently release version in the [CHANGELOG](CHANGELOG.md).
+See notable changes and the currently release version on the [Releases page](https://github.com/global-121/121-platform/releases).

 ### Release Checklist